 When your cat is grooming themselves, first, they will use their tongue to moisten the fur with saliva, keeping it clean and fresh, as well as helping to regulate their body temperature.
 The barbs on the tongue have the essential function of grabbing and removing any loose fur and debris around their body.
 Also, they will help to detangle any mats which have built up.
 Plus, the evaporating saliva will cool your cat as they groom themselves.

 However, this doesn’t mean that you have to leave all the work of grooming to your cat alone.
 In fact, since the barbs face inwards, it is almost impossible for felines to spit out the loose hair which gets removed when they lick themselves – and this often leads to them ingesting the hair.
 This is how hairballs can accumulate as not all of the hair can pass through their systems.
 If you comb your cat on a regular basis, this will help to stop hairballs from accumulating.
 Even more serious if your cat doesn’t cough the hair back up again, it can end up in their intestines, which is why grooming your kitty is a responsibility that it worth taking seriously.
+For more options, check out our detailed review of cat food for hairballs.

 Importance of Grooming